complexsystemslab/project_ideas/project_ideas.md

 The project would involve building a model that would generate insights from these complex systems (an artificial model of human creativity).

-### Project idea 7
+### Project idea 6C

+This is a project on automatically discovering scientific laws or mathematical equations from data.

-Extend the Ramanujan machine by applying it to other data or other dynamical systems or using another machine learning approach.
+This would involve extending the Ramanujan machine by applying it to other data or other dynamical systems or using another machine learning approach.

 https://github.com/RamanujanMachine/RamanujanMachine

 This would be an artificial model of human creativity.

+### Project idea 7

+Dynamics of learning in artificial neural networks, Hopfield networks, self organizing maps and neural gas.

 ### Project idea 8

-Dynamics of learning in artificial neural networks, Hopfield networks, self organizing maps and neural gas.

-### Project idea 9

 The role of noise in collective artifical intelligence in building behaviour (altruism, co-operation, competition) and structures (structures to capture prey).
 This will use the multi-agent platform MAgent

 https://github.com/geek-ai/MAgent

-### Project idea 10
+### Project idea 9

 * Other project ideas are generating synthetic data from private datasets like data from electronic healthcare records data [3], other explanatory artificial intelligence (xAI) techniques, privacy preserving machine learning [4], documenting data and models, detecting concept drift, etc.